 With the latest Windows 10 Update Microsoft has introduced the Windows Sandbox feature.
 Microsoft explains the feature, Windows Sandbox is a secure environment that is separated from the underlying Windows 10 PC.
 That means You may use the Windows sandbox to execute files without having to worry about malicious files or unstable programs affecting data on a physical PC.

 Post Contents :-

 Windows sandbox system requirement

-Windows Sandbox is only available in Pro and Enterprise editions of Windows 10 version 1903 or later.
+Windows Sandbox is only available in Pro and Enterprise editions of Windows 10.

 - It requires an AMD64 architecture,

 - Virtualization support in the BIOS,

 - At least 4 Gigabytes of RAM (8GB recommended)